-The outside temperature is dropping, the days are growing shorter, and your cats seem to be less playful.
+The outside temperature is dropping, the days are growing shorter, and your cats don’t seem to play as much.
 Are they cold, sick, or simply hibernating?
 Here is some information that can help you determine what’s going on with your cat in the winter months.

 What Is Hibernation?

 Bears, chipmunks, and bats all hibernate.
 They increase their body fat in the months leading up to winter and find a safe spot to hunker down until spring.
 But hibernation is more complicated than simply sleeping away the cold months.
 It’s about conserving energy, which means slowed breathing and heart rate, a drop in body temperature, and lowered metabolic rate.
 For months, they rely on the stored fat in their bodies as their primary food source.
 Some animals go about their day normally and retreat into torpor, a kind of light hibernation, at night.
 Others go into a deep slumber that can last for a long time.
 The former is triggered by temperature and the availability of food, the latter by hormones and the length of day.

 Cats sleep fifteen to twenty hours a day no matter the season.
 As predators, they’re predisposed to be active around twilight—the time of day when their prey is most likely to be out and about.
 Out in the wild, survival means most of their energy has to be spent on hunting.
 All that stalking, running, pouncing, and digesting requires a lot of sleep to build up their energy reserves.
 That’s why you’ll find most cats either napping or in a deep sleep throughout the day or during the darkest hours of night.